 Physically, a contactless credit card looks like a regular credit card, with the bank name and the account number on the front of the card and the ubiquitous magnetic stripe on the back of the card.
 However, contactless credit cards allow cardholders to “tap and pay” instead of inserting or swiping their card in a merchant payment machine.

-This enables a consumer to make a purchase at a retail location without ever having to physically touch a payment device, which is why contactless payments increased during the pandemic.
+This enables a consumer to make a purchase at a retail location without ever having to physically touch a payment device.
+This was one of the reasons contactless payments soared during the pandemic.

 What Does Contactless Payment Mean?